DisasterRadioSKCZ/DisasterRadioSKCZ.github.io/index.md

 rnodeconf --autoinstall
 ```

-Answer the questions.
+Answer the questions and node the device name of your device (should start with /dev/).

 Then run either nomadnet or sideband.
 Quit.
-Edit ~/.reticulum/config:
+This creates default configuration files.

+Edit ~/.reticulum/config and add this towards the end (I kept the 'Default Interface' part for context).
+Of course add your own device port in the 'port =' section:

 ```
   [[Default Interface]]